-To join the conversation and get the latest news on infectious diseases, follow NFID on Twitter using the hashtags #ACVR and #WomenInScience, like us on Facebook, follow us on Instagram, visit us on LinkedIn, and subscribe to receive future NFID Updates.
+To join the conversation and get the latest news on infectious diseases, follow NFID on Twitter using the hashtags #ACVR and #WomenInScience, like us on Facebook, follow us on Instagram, join the NFID Linkedin Group, and subscribe to NFID Updates.